-How Wakespeed’s WS500 alternator regulator solves complex charging issues, a new approach
+How Wakespeed’s WS500 alternator regulator solves complex charging issues, now with NMEA 2000 UPDATE

 It’s hard to imagine getting excited over a mundane appliance such as an alternator regulator, but there is a lot to like about Wakespeed’s WS500 device.
 For me, the primary reason is that this regulator has addressed a gnarly charging problem on Bliss, our 40’ pilothouse trawler.
 It may help with yours.
 Let me explain…